c4tandl/ctl/src/markdown/pages/reading-resources/kids-recommend.md

 Korman, Gordon    *Born to Rock, Schooled, Pop, Swindle, Whatshisface, Ungifted, Slacker, Restart, Unteachable, Son of the Mob,* and the *Mastermind* series

-LaFleur, Suzanne    Love, Aubrey, and Eight Keys
+LaFleur, Suzanne    *Love, Aubrey,* and *Eight Keys*

-Lai, Thanhha    Inside Out and Back Again
+Lai, Thanhha    *Inside Out* and *Back Again*

-Lake, Nick    Hostage Three
+Lake, Nick    *Hostage Three*

-Larbalestier, Justine    How to Ditch Your Fairy
+Larbalestier, Justine    *How to Ditch Your Fairy*

-Levine, Kristin    The Lions of Little Rock and Jigsaw Jungle
+Levine, Kristin    *The Lions of Little Rock* and *Jigsaw Jungle*

-Lin, Grace    Where the Mountain Meets the Moon
+Lin, Grace    *Where the Mountain Meets the Moon*

-Lloyd, Natalie    Snicker of Magic
+Lloyd, Natalie    *Snicker of Magic*

-Lockhart, E.    The Disreputable History of Frankie Landau Banks
+Lockhart, E.    *The Disreputable History of Frankie Landau Banks*

-Lord, Cynthia    Handful of Stars, Half a Chance, Rules and Touch Blue
+Lord, Cynthia    *Handful of Stars, Half a Chance, Rules* and *Touch Blue*

-Lore, Pittacus    The I Am Number Four series
+Lore, Pittacus    The *I Am Number Four* series

-Lorentz, Dayna    No Safety in Numbers
+Lorentz, Dayna    *No Safety in Numbers*

-Lowry, Lois    The Giver, Gathering Blue, Messenger, Number the Stars and The Silent BoyLowry, Lois    The Giver, Messenger, and Number the Stars
+Lowry, Lois    *The Giver, Gathering Blue, Messenger, Number the Stars* and *The Silent Boy*

-Lu, Marie    The Legend series and the Warcross series
+Lu, Marie    The *Legend* series and the *Warcross* series

-Lubar, David    Sleeping Freshmen Never Lie
+Lubar, David    *Sleeping Freshmen Never Lie*

 MacHale, D.J.
-The Sylo series

-Magnim, Joyce    Jellybean Summer

-Magoon, Kekla    Shadows of Sherwood and The Rock and the River [(review)](http://c-t-l.org/bookblog/?p=532)

-Mass, Wendy    Jeremy Fink and the Meaning of Life, A Mango-Shaped Space [(review)](http://c-t-l.org/bookblog/?p=337), Finally, 11 Birthdays, Candymaker, Leap Day, Heaven’s A Lot Like the Mall, The Lost Present, and 13 Gifts

-Mayo, Simon The Itch series

-McCormick, Patricia    Never Fall Down

-McNaulty, Stacy    Miscalculations of Lightning Girl

-McNeil, Gretchen    Ten

-Messenger, Shannon The Keeper of the Lost Cities series

-Messner, Kate    Breakout, All the Answers, Capture the Flag, Hide and Seek, Seventh Wish, and Manhunt

-Meyer, Marissa    Cinder and the rest of the Lunar Chronicles, the Renegades series

-Morpurgo, Michael    War Horse

-Mosier, Paul    Train I Ride

-Muchamore, Robert    The Cherub series

-Mull, Brandon    The Fablehaven series and the Beyonders series

-Mulligan, Andy    Trash

-Myers, Walter Dean    Autobiography of My Dead Brother, Fallen Angels, Hoops, Game, Monster, Sunrise Over Falluja, Dope Sick, and Shooter

-Myracle, Lauren    Ten, Eleven, Twelve, and Thirteen

-Ness, Patrick    The Chaos Walking series, Birthmarked, More Than This, and Monster Calls

-Nicholls, Sally  Ways to Live Forever

-Nielson, Jennifer  A Night Divided, Resistance, False Prince, and Mark of the Thief

-Nolan, Han    Crazy

-Oppel, Kenneth  Half Brother

-Padian, Maria    Brett McCarthy: Work in Progress

-Palacio, R.J.
-Wonder and Auggie and Me

-Park, Linda Sue    A Long Walk to Water

-Patterson, James    Maximum Ride: The Angel Experiment, Maximum Ride: School’s Out Forever, and Maximum Ride: Saving the World and Other Extreme Sports, Crazy House, and The Treasure Hunters series

-Patterson, Katherine    Bread and Roses Too

-Paulson, Gary The Hatchet series, Lawn Boy, and Wood’s Runner

-Paver, Michelle    Wolf Brother, Spirit Walker, and the rest of the Chronicles of

-Peet, Mal    Keeper and Tamar

-Pfeffer, Susan    Life as We Knew It

-Preus, Margi    Heart of a Samurai, West of the Moon, and Shadow of the Mountain

-Price, Lissa    Starters

-Pullman, Phillip    The Dark Materials trilogy

-Pyron, Bobbie  Lucky Strike

-Quick, Matthew    Boy 21

-Reintgen, Scott    Nyxia

-Resau, Laura    Red Glass and The Queen of Water

-Rex, Adam    The True Meaning of Smekday [(review)](http://c-t-l.org/bookblog/?p=173)

-Reynolds, Jason The Ghost series, As Brave As You, and Miles Morales

-Riordan, Rick    The Lightning Thief, Sea of Monsters, Titan’s Curse, The Lost Hero, The Son of Neptune, The Mark of Athena, The Kane Chronicles, Magnus Chase, and the Percy Jackson series

-Rocklin, Joanne    One Day and One Amazing Morning on Orange Street

-Rosoff, Meg    Picture Me Gone and There Is No Dog

-Roth, Veronica The Divergent series

-Rowling, J.K.
-Harry Potter and the Sorcerer’s Stone, Harry Potter and the Chamber of Secrets, Harry Potter and the Prisoner of Azkaban, etc.

-Rupp, Rebecca    After Eli

-Rutkoski, Marie    Cabinet of Wonders

-Sachar, Louis   Fuzzy Mud and Holes

-Schmatz, Pat    Bluefish

-Schmidt, Gary    The Wednesday Wars, Orbiting Jupiter, OK for Now, Trouble, and Pay Attention Carter Jones

-Schrefer, Eliot    Endangered

-Scott, Michael    The Secrets of the Immortal Nicholas Flamel series

-Selznick, Brian    The Invention of Hugo Cabret, The Marvels, and Wonderstruck

-Sepetys, Ruta    Between Shades of Gray

-Shull, Meagan  The Swap

-Shusterman, Neal    The Schwaa was Here, Antsy Does Time, Unwind, Full Tilt, Everlost

-Sloan, Holly Goldberg    Counting by 7s

-Smiley, Jane    A Good Horse

-Snyder, Laurel Orphan Island

-Sonnenblick, Jordan    Drums, Girls, and Dangerous Pie, Notes from the Midnight Driver, Zen and the Art of Faking It, and After Ever After

-Spinelli, Jerry    Crash, Milkweed, Stargirl, Smiles to Go, Wringer, Maniac, Jake and Lilly, and Milkweed

-Standiford, Natalie    Secret Tree and The Only Girl in School

-Starmer, Aaron   The Riverman and The Whisper

-Stead, Rebecca   Goodbye Stranger, Bob, Liar and Spy, and When You Reach Me

-Tanner Lian    The Icebreaker series

-Tarshis, Lauren    Emma-Jean Lazarus Fell Out of a Tree

-Telgemeier, Raina    Smile and Drama

-Tolkein, J.R.R.
-The Lord of the Rings series

-Vail, Rachel    Ever After and Well That Was Awkward

-Van Draanen, Wendelin    Flipped and The Running Dream

-Velde, Vivian Vande    Stolen

-Vrabel, Beth  Pack of Dorks

-Walters, Eric The Rule of Three

-Wein, Elizabeth    Code Name Verity

-Wells, Robison    The Variant series

-Wells, Robison    Variant and Feedback

-Wenxuan, Coa    Bronze and Sunflower

-Westerfeld, Scott    Leviathan [(review)](http://c-t-l.org/bookblog/?p=482), Behemoth, and Goliath

-Woodson, Jacqueline   Feathers and Brown Girl Dreaming

-Wright, Bil    Putting Makeup on the Fat Boy

-Yancey, Rick    The Extraordinary Adventures of Alfred Kropp and The Monstrumologist

-Yang, Gene    American-Born Chinese and Level Up

-Yoon, Nicola  Everything, Everything

-Yousafzai, Malala    I Am Malala

-Zeigler, Jennifer  How Not to Be Popular

-Zevin, Gabrielle    Elsewhere

-Zusak, Markus    The Book Thief
+The *Sylo* series

+Magnim, Joyce    *Jellybean Summer*

+Magoon, Kekla    *Shadows of Sherwood* and *The Rock and the River* [(review)](http://c-t-l.org/bookblog/?p=532)

+Mass, Wendy    *Jeremy Fink and the Meaning of Life, A Mango-Shaped Space* [(review)](http://c-t-l.org/bookblog/?p=337), *Finally, 11 Birthdays, Candymaker, Leap Day, Heaven’s A Lot Like the Mall, The Lost Present,* and *13 Gifts*

+Mayo, *Simon The Itch* series

+McCormick, Patricia    *Never Fall Down*

+McNaulty, Stacy    *Miscalculations of Lightning Girl*

+McNeil, Gretchen    *Ten*

+Messenger, Shannon    *The Keeper of the Lost Cities* series

+Messner, Kate    *Breakout, All the Answers, Capture the Flag, Hide and Seek, Seventh Wish,* and *Manhunt*

+Meyer, Marissa    *Cinder* and the rest of the *Lunar Chronicles*, the *Renegades* series

+Morpurgo, Michael    *War Horse*

+Mosier, Paul    *Train I Ride*

+Muchamore, Robert    The *Cherub* series

+Mull, Brandon    The *Fablehaven* series and the *Beyonders* series

+Mulligan, Andy    *Trash*

+Myers, Walter Dean    *Autobiography of My Dead Brother, Fallen Angels, Hoops, Game, Monster, Sunrise Over Falluja, Dope Sick,* and *Shooter*

+Myracle, Lauren    *Ten, Eleven, Twelve,* and *Thirteen*

+Ness, Patrick    *The Chaos Walking series, Birthmarked, More Than This*, and *Monster Calls*

+Nicholls, Sally  *Ways to Live Forever*

+Nielson, Jennifer  *A Night Divided, Resistance, False Prince*, and *Mark of the Thief*

+Nolan, Han    *Crazy*

+Oppel, Kenneth  *Half Brother*

+Padian, Maria    *Brett McCarthy: Work in Progress*

+Palacio, R.J.    *Wonder* and *Auggie and Me*

+Park, Linda Sue    *A Long Walk to Water*

+Patterson, James    *Maximum Ride: The Angel Experiment, Maximum Ride: School’s Out Forever, and Maximum Ride: Saving the World and Other Extreme Sports, Crazy House,* and *The Treasure Hunters* series

+Patterson, Katherine    *Bread and Roses Too*

+Paulson, Gary The *Hatchet* series, *Lawn Boy,* and *Wood’s Runner*

+Paver, Michelle    *Wolf Brother, Spirit Walker,* and the rest of the *Chronicles of Ancient Darkness* series

+Peet, Mal    *Keeper* and *Tamar*

+Pfeffer, Susan    *Life as We Knew It*

+Preus, Margi    *Heart of a Samurai, West of the Moon,* and *Shadow of the Mountain*

+Price, Lissa    *Starters*

+Pullman, Philip    *His Dark Materials* trilogy

+Pyron, Bobbie  *Lucky Strike*

+Quick, Matthew    *Boy 21*

+Reintgen, Scott    *Nyxia*

+Resau, Laura    *Red Glass* and *The Queen of Water*

+Rex, Adam    *The True Meaning of Smekday* [(review)](http://c-t-l.org/bookblog/?p=173)

+Reynolds, Jason  The *Ghost* series, *As Brave As You*, and *Miles Morales*

+Riordan, Rick    *The Lightning Thief, Sea of Monsters, Titan’s Curse, The Lost Hero, The Son of Neptune, The Mark of Athena, The Kane Chronicles, Magnus Chase,* and the *Percy Jackson* series

+Rocklin, Joanne    *One Day and One Amazing Morning on Orange Street*

+Rosoff, Meg    *Picture Me Gone* and *There Is No Dog*

+Roth, Veronica   The *Divergent* series

+Rowling, J.K.   * Harry Potter and the Sorcerer’s Stone, Harry Potter and the Chamber of Secrets, Harry Potter and the Prisoner of Azkaban,* etc.

+Rupp, Rebecca    *After Eli*

+Rutkoski, Marie    *Cabinet of Wonders*

+Sachar, Louis   *Fuzzy Mud* and *Holes*

+Schmatz, Pat    *Bluefish*

+Schmidt, Gary    *The Wednesday Wars, Orbiting Jupiter, OK for Now, Trouble,* and *Pay Attention Carter Jones*

+Schrefer, Eliot    *Endangered*

+Scott, Michael    *The Secrets of the Immortal Nicholas Flamel* series

+Selznick, Brian    T*he Invention of Hugo Cabret, The Marvels,* and *Wonderstruck*

+Sepetys, Ruta    *Between Shades of Gray*

+Shull, Meagan  *The Swap*

+Shusterman, Neal    *The Schwaa was Here, Antsy Does Time, Unwind, Full Tilt, Everlost*

+Sloan, Holly Goldberg    *Counting by 7s*

+Smiley, Jane    *A Good Horse*

+Snyder, Laurel   *Orphan Island*

+Sonnenblick, Jordan    *Drums, Girls, and Dangerous Pie, Notes from the Midnight Driver, Zen and the Art of Faking It,* and *After Ever After*

+Spinelli, Jerry    *Crash, Milkweed, Stargirl, Smiles to Go, Wringer, Maniac, Jake and Lilly,* and *Milkweed*

+Standiford, Natalie    *Secret Tree* and *The Only Girl in School*

+Starmer, Aaron   *The Riverman* and *The Whisper*

+Stead, Rebecca   *Goodbye Stranger, Bob, Liar and Spy,* and *When You Reach Me*

+Tanner, Lian    The *Icebreaker* series

+Tarshis, Lauren    *Emma-Jean Lazarus Fell Out of a Tree*

+Telgemeier, Raina    *Smile* and *Drama*

+Tolkein, J.R.R.   *The Lord of the Rings* series

+Vail, Rachel    *Ever After* and *Well That Was Awkward*

+Van Draanen, Wendelin    *Flipped* and *The Running Dream*

+Velde, Vivian Vande    *Stolen*

+Vrabel, Beth  *Pack of Dorks*

+Walters, Eric *The Rule of Three*

+Wein, Elizabeth    *Code Name Verity*

+Wells, Robison    *Variant* and *Feedback*

+Wenxuan, Coa    *Bronze and Sunflower*

+Westerfeld, Scott    *Leviathan* [(review)](http://c-t-l.org/bookblog/?p=482), *Behemoth*, and *Goliath*

+Woodson, Jacqueline   *Feathers* and *Brown Girl Dreaming*

+Wright, Bil    *Putting Makeup on the Fat Boy*

+Yancey, Rick    *The Extraordinary Adventures of Alfred Kropp* and *The Monstrumologist*

+Yang, Gene    *American-Born Chinese* and *Level Up*

+Yoon, Nicola  *Everything, Everything*

+Yousafzai, Malala    *I Am Malala*

+Zeigler, Jennifer  *How Not to Be Popular*

+Zevin, Gabrielle    *Elsewhere*

+Zusak, Markus    *The Book Thief*

 </details>